Kong/docs.konghq.com/app/plugins/acl.md

 form parameter                  | description
 ---                             | ---
-`name`                          | The name of the plugin to use, in this case: `acl` `config.whitelist`<br>*optional* | Comma separated list of arbitrary group names that are allowed to consume the API.
-Whitelist always takes the precedence over blackist.
+`name`                          | The name of the plugin to use, in this case: `acl` `config.whitelist`<br>*semi-optional* | Comma separated list of arbitrary group names that are allowed to consume the API.
+At least one between `config.whitelist` or `config.blacklist` must be specified.
-`config.blacklist`<br>*optional* | Comma separated list of arbitrary group names that are not allowed to consume the API.
+`config.blacklist`<br>*semi-optional* | Comma separated list of arbitrary group names that are not allowed to consume the API.
+At least one between `config.whitelist` or `config.blacklist` must be specified.

 ## Usage